-The wrong conservation methods can cause damage to Heritage objects, buildings and memorials.
+Using the wrong conservation methods can cause damage to heritage objects, buildings and memorials.

 Small heritage objects

 Conservators specialise in restoring paper, paintings, objects or textiles, and outdoor objects.

 Heritage consultants include engineers, landscape architects, historians and archaeologists.
 They specialise in heritage places, gardens, monuments and collections.

 Honour rolls need to be restored by a conservator.
 Most sign-writers aren’t trained to restore the varnish and lettering to best practice standards.

 War memorials and buildings

 - preparation of conservation management plans

 The architect should know about historic and contemporary building techniques and materials.